claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 The post-deploy script aims to activate the new sources.
 It will be executed locally on each hosts.
-Most scripts consist in service reloading/restarting.
+Usually, scripts are about service reloading/restarting.
 The post-deploy execution working directory is the Cloud Deploy application target directory.

 Post-deploy requirements